• Home |

 What is Exotic Ammo?

 The first and most popular is the wacky non-traditional bullets.
-Projectiles like nails, oddly shaped bullets, two slugs or multiple shot sizes in one shotgun shell, incendiary rounds, frangible bullets, and armor-penetrating rounds can all be classified as exotic ammo.
+Projectiles like nails, oddly shaped bullets, two slugs or multiple shot sizes in one shotgun shell, incendiary rounds, frangible bullets, and armor-penetrating rounds can all be classified as "exotic."

-The other way is to take the word "exotic" at its meaning and refer to exotic ammo as any ammo imported into the US.
-Most gun nuts don't mean this when they use the terms exotic ammo, but I added a few to the list above, just in case.
+The other way is to take the word "exotic" at face value and refer to exotic ammo as any ammo imported into the US.
+Most gun nuts don't mean this when they use the terms exotic ammo, but I added one to the list above, just in case.

-That's why brands like Barnes, Blazer, Federal American Eagle, Hornady, PMC, Speer Gold Dot, and Winchester were omitted above.
+That's why brands like Barnes, Blazer, Federal American Eagle, Hornady, PMC, Speer Gold Dot, and Winchester were omitted.

 Intended Use

-For instance, CCI 9mm 53 Grain #12 Shot might be fun to try and shoot clays using your pistol; however, it makes a terrible protection round as it's much less lethal than Underwood 9mm +P+ 90gr Xtreme Defender.
+For instance, CCI 9mm 53 Grain #12 Shot might be fun to try and shoot rats using your pistol.
+However, it makes a terrible protection round as its miniscule shot pellets are nearly certain not to penetrate the threat deeply enough to neutralize it.

 Cost

-Exotic rounds cost more than regular 9mm rounds because they're specialty items.
-It's unlikely that you'll need to stock up thousands of exotic rounds, as you would with target ammo, so it's okay to splurge a little.
+Exotic 9mm costs more than regular rounds, but it is a speciality item.
+It's unlikely that you'll need to stock up thousands of exotic rounds as you would with target ammo, so it's okay to splurge a little.

-Reloading is often an excellent way to save money on ammo, especially for standard calibers like 9mm and 380 ACP, but that is not the case for exotic ammo, as it's much more difficult to load and, at times, requires special tools.
+Reloading is often an excellent way to save money on ammo, especially for standard cartridges like 9mm and 380 ACP.
+That is not the case for exotic ammo, as it's much more difficult to load and, at times, requires special tools.
 So you're better off just buying factory ammo.

 Reliability